apollonin/array-filter/README.md

   $filteredArray = $filter['name == Gregory || balance == 6.99']['name:balance'];
 ```

-**For getting results of filtering in new array - use one of two methods.**
+**For getting results of filtering in new array - use one of two methods or cast object to array**

 ```
   // return filtered result with fresh keys, from 0 to end of array